Top-tier fun for the young and the young-at-heart.

 Welcome to another Media Molecule gem, but this time – unlike the studio's user-generated content darling, LittleBigPlanet 3 – the action on offer is straight 3D platforming, ala Ratchet & Clank.
 What Tearaway Unfolded lacks in mission-editing and reams of player-made content, it makes up for with lovely origami-infused visuals, the ability to craft major assets in the world and there's also a control scheme unlike anything else out there.

 Essentially, poking an index finger on the touchpad of your DualShock 4 can let you unfurl paper bridges, or generate enemy-flinging gusts of wind.
 This addictive and tactile gameplay can also be married to a super cool PlayStation App function on your phone.
 Speaking personally, my kids were pretty damn chuffed when I scanned their real-life scribblings into the game as virtual textures.
 Do that, and Tearaway Unfolded will go from top-notch platformer to a magical experience in no time.
+Explore an adorable papercraft world that extends beyond the TV screen through novel interactions with the PS4's motion controls and touchpad.

 Buy Tearaway Unfolded from Mighty Ape